kubernetes-sigs/kustomize/site/content/en/docs/Tasks/configmaps_and_secrets.md

 The PodTemplate volume references the ConfigMap by the name specified in the generator (excluding the suffix).
 Kustomize will update the name to include the suffix applied to the ConfigMap name.

-The following example generates a ConfigMap and propogates the ConfigMap name, including the suffix, to a Deployment that mounts the ConfigMap.
+The following example generates a ConfigMap and propagates the ConfigMap name, including the suffix, to a Deployment that mounts the ConfigMap.

 1. Create a Kustomization file.
 ```yaml